To many people love is something beyond definition; something ethereal.

-Important Note: This post was a chapter from my upcoming book – Unfenced Relationships: advice on how to free sex, love and relationships from jealousy and possessiveness
+Important Note: This post was a chapter from my upcoming course – Unfenced Relationships: advice on how to free sex, love and relationships from jealousy and possessiveness

 It’s not released yet.
-If you want to be one of the lucky ones that gets a totally free copy you must join my mailing list by leaving you email address on the right hand side of the homepage.
+If you want to know when it’s out, just join my mailing list by leaving you email address on the right hand side of the homepage.